onepointconsulting/aws-s3-client/README.md

 cargo build -r
 ```

+Please note that for Windows you will need rc.exe from the [Windows SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-sdk/) in your classpath
+so that you can successfully build the executable.

 ## Instructions

 ```
-Simple binary programme list AWS files with regular expressions and also upload local files to AWS S3.
+Simple binary programme list AWS files with regular expressions and also upload and download files to and from AWS S3.

 Example 1: aws_client.exe --region "eu-central-1" --mode list --bucket mdm-eu-dev-drools
 --list-regex-pattern "^.*be.+jar$"